 The dream of one man and the selfless labor of another account for the beginnings of Western Maryland College.
 Fayette R. Buell, operator of a Westminster private school, had a dream which he followed until construction actually started in 1866 on the first College building.
-The Rev. J. T. Ward, who became associated with Mr. Buell while his high any ass being formulated, went on to see the College through a difficult beginning period, serving as its president for 19 years.
+The Rev. J. T. Ward, who became associated with Mr. Buell while his han awas being formulated, went on to see the College through a difficult beginning period, serving as its president for 19 years.

 Western Maryland opened in 1867 and was chartered in 1868 under the auspices of the former Methodist Protestant Church.
-It is now one of the church-related colleges of the United Methodist Church.
-The College is coeducational; in fact it was the first institution south of the Mason and Dixon line to open its doors to bothy young men and young youngen.
+It is now an independent college with a self-perpetuating board of trustees but by tradition maintains a mutually voluntary affiliation with the United Methodist Church.
+The College is coeducational; in fact it was the first institution south of the Mason and Dixon line to open its doors to both young men and young wome.

-At the retirement of J. T. Ward from the presidency of the College, Thomas Hamilton Lewis became Vestern Maryland's second president.
+At the retirement of J. T. Ward from the presidency of the College, Thomas Hamilton Lewis became Western Maryland's second president.
 During his administration, the College developed financial stability and intellectual firmness.
 Promotion of its physical growth and a vision for the future were the College's inheritance from the presidency of Albert Norman Ward.
 President Fred G. Holloway brought Western Maryland safely through the depression and the difficult times of World War II.
-Under the present incumbent, Lowell S. Ensor, the College has become an up-to-date and an outstandingly effective institution.
+Lowell S. Ensor added new buildings, enlarged the campus and increased student enrollment during his 25 years as president.
+The present incumbent, Ralph Candler John, working with a longrange plan, continues the building program and related development of the college.

 That first building, started by Mr. Buell with borrowed money, was located at the western end of Westminster on a hill which had been used at times for public meetings and as a federal artillery emplacement during the Civil War.
 There were just six acres and one building in the original campus.
-Since that time the College has acquired surrounding farm lands and other properties to achieve a campus of more than 160 acres with facilities valued at 20 million dollars.
-There were 70 students enrolled when the College began; now enrollment tops 1,000.
-The curricular approach has broadened, also, from a narrow classiciant to the full scope of liberal arts.
+Since that time the College has acquired surrounding farm lands, and other properties to achieve a campus of more than 160 acres with facilities valued at 20 million dollars.
+There were 70 students enrolled when the College began; now enrollment is over 1,100.
+The curricular approach has broadened, also, from a narrow classicism to the full scope of liberal arts.